Exclusive: India's tobacco industry, government face off ahead of WHO conference

 The tussle comes at a time when the Indian industry is smarting from measures imposed this year forcing companies to print bigger health warnings on tobacco products.

-A tobacco farmers' group this month questioned the legality of India implementing the FCTC treaty, and asked the Delhi High Court to compel the government to allow farmers to attend the WHO conference.
+A tobacco farmers' group this month questioned the legality of India implementing the FCTC treaty, and asked the Delhi High Court to compel the government to allow farmers to attend the WHO FCTC conference.
 A judge last week asked the government to "consider" the plea, but did not rule on the other requests.

 "If we take them in the delegation, the government of India may feel embarrassed," said one health ministry official, who didn't want to be named because of the sensitivity of the matter.
 "We will not act on these (lobbying documents)".

+Around 1,000 tobacco farmers staged silent protests on Thursday outside the federal health ministry and the WHO regional office, both in New Delhi, appealing to the government to boycott the conference.

-The FCTC secretariat in Geneva told Reuters it welcomes India's decision, saying its guidelines state that no country should have delegation members linked to the tobacco industry.
+The WHO FCTC Convention Secretariat in Geneva told Reuters it welcomes India's decision, saying its guidelines state that no country should have delegation members linked to the tobacco industry.

 Conference decisions on treaty provisions - designed for eventual implementation at national level by signatories - have a direct bearing on the global tobacco industry that Euromonitor International estimates is worth $784 billion this year.

-Topics for debate at the conference include alternative livelihoods for tobacco farmers, e-cigarettes and trade and investment issues.
+Topics for debate at the WHO FCTC conference include alternative livelihoods for tobacco farmers, e-cigarettes and trade and investment issues.

-The nation's main cigarette industry body, the Tobacco Institute of India (TII), and farmer groups wrote to the agriculture ministry demanding to have their views represented and to be allowed into the WHO conference.
+The nation's main cigarette industry body, the Tobacco Institute of India (TII), and farmer groups wrote to the agriculture ministry demanding to have their views represented and to be allowed into the WHO FCTC conference.

 In a Sept.
 28 letter, the TII said "there is no obligation on any signatory to the FCTC to comply with or implement any provision of the FCTC".
 The WHO, however, says the treaty is legally binding on its member countries.